jonasberge/connectfour-datapack/README.md

     * *The main loop*.
     The repeating command block executes a function that checks certain things during each tick while the game is running.
-    It must be activated while a game is played.
-    This is used to allow delayed operations after certain game events.
+    It must be activated while a game is played on this board This is used to allow delayed operations after certain game events.
-    It is sufficient to enable it once per group of games, but make sure it's running and not inside an unloaded chunk.
+    Each game board needs its own main loop.

-6. **What to do next**.
+5. **What to do next**.
 Each of the command blocks will operate on the nearest game board.
 So make sure they are closest to the created board and not closer to another board in the world.